Mandatory vaccines? The V.A., New York City, and California roll out new vaccine mandates for government employees, health care workers - KESQ

 Mandatory vaccines?
 The V.A., New York City, and California roll out new vaccine mandates for government employees, health care workers

-“We have a pandemic because of the unvaccinated, and they’re sowing enormous confusion.
-And the more we’ve learned about this virus and the Delta variant, the more we have to be worried and concerned.
-There’s only one thing we know for sure: If those other (inaudible) people got vaccinated, we’d be in a very different world,” he said.
+“We have a pandemic because the unvaccinated and they’re sowing enormous confusion.
+And the more we learn about this virus and the Delta variation, the more we have to be worried and concerned.
+And there’s only one thing we know for sure: if those other hundred million people got vaccinated, we’d be in a very different world,” he said.

 Furthering the case for vaccine mandates, the administration is taking steps to spell out the legal grounds upon which American entities can require employees to get shots.